VISION

 APPLICATION PROCEDURE & DEADLINES

 All Gordon students applying to a CCCU Global Ed program must first submit an online seat application to Gordon's Global Education Office before applying directly to the program.
-Seat applications must be submitted to the GEO by March 1.
+Seat applications for Fall and Spring semesters must be submitted to the GEO by March 1.

 After the Global Education Office has notified you of your approval, you may then proceed with the CCCU GlobalEd application.
 CCCU GloabelEd has a rolling admission policy.
-Spring applications are accepted until October 1.
-Fall applications are accepted until June 1.
+See CCCU Global Ed's American Studies Program website for more information on application and deadlines.